Authenticate Services Across Clusters

 3. Select the target Environment or Cluster from the menu.

-4. The token is instantly copied to your clipboard.
+4. The token is copied to your clipboard.

 Option B: The CLI

-Verify your current identity scope and generate a JWT scoped for a specific target cluster:
+Verify your current identity, then mint a token scoped to a target cluster:

 microstax identity verify <your-current-token>